zryska/Edge-Data-Store-Docs/V1/Installation/InstallationOverview.md

 You must have administrative privileges to run the installer.

 Double click the EdgeSystem.msi file in Windows Explorer to launch the installer UI.
 You will be prompted for install location and port (with the default 5590 value pre-set).
-When the install finishes, Edge System will be installed and running on the port specified.
+When the install finishes, Edge Data Store will be installed and running on the port specified.

 **Note** The UI based installer will prompt for a port value, and will not proceed if an invalid port is specified.